FlamingOranges/BuckshotRouletteArchipelago/README.md

 this is the apworld code (and soon client + mod) for buckshot roulette support for archipelago

-note: this version doesnt actually work, my current testing environment is a bit different. some imports will need to be adjusted (they are usually commented)
+note: this version doesnt actually work were you to import it as it is right now, my current testing environment is a bit different. some imports will need to be adjusted (they are usually commented)

 see the game rules in <a>Rules.md</a>